wapmorgan/CabArchive/README.md

 [![License](https://poser.pugx.org/wapmorgan/cab-archive/license)](https://packagist.org/packages/wapmorgan/cab-archive)
 [![Latest Unstable Version](https://poser.pugx.org/wapmorgan/cab-archive/v/unstable)](https://packagist.org/packages/wapmorgan/cab-archive)

-**Precaution!** _Right now library doesn't provide function to extract files.
-This looks like a bug in PHP and will be resolved in near future._
+**Precaution!** _Right now library doesn't provide function to extract files. ~This looks like a bug in PHP and will be resolved in near future.~ Proposed a PR in php-src fixing a problem leading to inability to extract files, now waits for response._

 # Usage
 Firstly, you need to create CabArchive instance: